raven-consult/fly-wordpress/README.md

 # Fly Wordpress

-Use this template for launching wordpress on fly.io
+Use this template to launching wordpress on fly.io

 ## Get Started